 A Beginner's Guide to Buying a Line Trimmer

 Whether you're cleaning brush at the edge of your property, getting rid of pesky weeds or touching up after mowing, a quality line trimmer is essential.
 This handy tool trims those hard to reach areas that a ride-on or push mower can reach.
-While there are different types of trimmers, each offer distinct advantages you should consider.
-Think about these features and settings before making a decision.
+Let's take a closer look to help you find the perefect model.

-- Corded: Touching up areas around your home - Since a corded line trimmer offers continuous power without needing to recharge, it's ideal for clearing weeds around landscaping and flower beds near the house.
-If you need to reach areas farther away, just use a utility extension cord.
+- Corded: Since a corded line trimmer offers continuous power without needing to recharge, it's ideal for clearing weeds around landscaping and flower beds near the house.

-- Cordless: Reaching farther areas of your property - If you have more ground to cover, a cordless weed wacker won't restrict you.
-You'll be able to easily trim around trees and other obstacles, as long as you've got a charge.
+- Cordless: You'll be able to easily trim around trees and other obstacles, as long as you've got a charge.

-- Overgrown patches - Whether you're dealing with vines, weeds or tall brush, this type of trimmer can chop through it all.
-Many options feature adjustable height settings that let you clear growth at the right level easily.
+- Whether you're dealing with vines, weeds or tall brush, this type of trimmer can chop through it all.

 - Edger - This attachment is designed to clean up the outskirts of your lawn to polish off your landscaping work.